This post may contain affiliate links. Read the full disclosure

 At each destination, city or significant attraction, purchase a postcard and write your journaling on the back.

 When you get home, use a hole punch to add a small hole to each postcard and attach them together in chronological order, using a binder ring or twine to create a ‘book’.

 This is definitely one of the more creative travel journal ideas and is great if you forgot to plan ahead but still want to put together a memory book for your next trip.

 Best for:Anyone who enjoys a visual reminder of their trip and wants to keep the process really simple and affordable.

-A Smashbook is a cross between a journal and a scrapbook.
+A Smashbook is a cross between a journal and a scrapbook – a travel journal scrapbook.
 It’s essentially a plain paged book where you can stick in photos and memorabilia or just have simple journalling pages too.

 Use a glue stick or washi tape to add items you collect along the way, adding little details with handwritten notes or stickers.
 They also work great with polaroid cameras or an Instax instant camera for adding photographic memories straight away.

 We took a Smashbook with us during our Tasmanian road trip and it meant we got home and only had to add a couple of photos to our book and it was complete.

 You can check out the video of our smash book here: